cloudlinkd-networks/WHMCS-WhatsApp-Notification/README.md

     Step 4 : Upload the addon under ' /modules/addons '
     Step 5 : Activate the addon from WHMCS Backend by heading to ' Settings -> Apps & Integration ' or ' Addon Modules '
     Step 6 : Assign ' Full Administrator ' rights
-    Step 7 : Paste the Token Key from https://wa.cloudlinkd.com of your device under ' Addons -> CloudLinkd Whmcs Module ' Step 8 : Have fun!
+    Step 7 : Paste the Token Key from https://wa.cloudlinkd.com of your device under ' Addons -> CloudLinkd Whmcs Module ' on WHMCS
+    Step 8 : Have fun!

 ----------